daleal/asymmetric/README.md

 - _Automagic_ OpenAPI spec isn't being generated rigth now, so that's missing from the library.
 It will soon be added, though, as it is a very useful _feature_.
 - Parse callback `URL`s to make sure that they are valid `URL`s, and fail if they aren't.
-- On some initialization errors, the server should stop to _avoid avoidable errors_.
-Right now, the method to stop the server really does nothing, so that's something that should be addressed in the near future.

 ## Developing